manheim/ansible-runner/README.md

                         Path to the ansible galaxy requirements file to install roles from.
 Defaults to "build-
                         requirements.yml"
+  -o ROLES_PATH, --roles-path ROLES_PATH
-  -p PLAYBOOK, --playbook PLAYBOOK
+                        Path to install roles to.
+Defaults to "roles" -p PLAYBOOK, --playbook PLAYBOOK
                         Path to the playbook file to run.
 Defaults to "build- playbook.yml"